 MA, Texas Southern University, 2006

 About Dr. Simon

 Dr. Simon, from Chicago, Illinois, relocated to Houston, Texas, after completing his BS in Chemistry at Eastern Michigan University.
-He earned a BS in Pharmacy from Texas Southern University and a Master’s degree in Counseling and a PhD in Juvenile Justice from Prairie View A&M University.
+He earned a BS in Pharmacy from Texas Southern University, and a Master of Arts degree in Counseling and a PhD in Juvenile Justice from Prairie View A&M University.

 At this time, Dr. Simon has a private practice and works as a consultant, lecturer, presenter, and researcher, and a volunteer therapist at a local church.